 A Leading Edge Hill Skills course will start with an opportunity to meet the other people on the course and take part in a short basic hill walking planning session with us.
 After that your instructor will outline the plans for the course before you head out into the hills.
 The end of the day will usually involve a short indoor session to review the day and plan the following days' outing.
 You can expect to be out walking each day for around 4-5 hours and generally ona Leading Edge Hill Skills courses this will be on footpaths or trails that are rough underfoot.
 Much of the journey during this Leading Edge Hill Skills course will involve learning opportunities and as such, the pace of the day is friendly and will include plenty of breaks.

-Detailed information on each of the above topics can be found in the Lowland Leader Handbook.
+Detailed information on each of the above topics can be found in the Hill Skills Handbook.